patricktcoakley/Winnie/README.md

 // Winnie supports multiple ways to access sections, options, and values

-// The get/set methods are marked as throws
+// The get/set methods are marked as `throws`
-// Use specific type getters or the generic get<T>
+// You can use specific type getters or the generic get<T>
-let name = try config.getString(section: "owner", option: "name") let server: String = try config.get(section: "database", option: "server")
+let name = try config.getString(section: "owner", option: "name") let server: String = try config.get(section: "database", option: "server") // type inference try config.set(section: "database", option: "file", value: "payroll_updated.data")

-// Subscripting returns an optional INIValue? (nil if section/option doesn't exist) let portValue = config["database", "port"] // portValue is of type INIValue? if let port = portValue?.intValue {
+// Subscripting returns an optional INIValue? for safe value extraction let portValue = config["database", "port"] // portValue is of type INIValue? if let port = portValue?.intValue { // You can attempt to extract it using a typed getter
-    print("Port as Int: \(port)") // Access underlying value with .intValue, .stringValue, etc.
+    print("Port as Int: \(port)")
 }

-// Use the set method (throws) try config.set(section: "database", option: "file", value: "payroll_updated.data")

-// Use subscript assignment
-config["database", "path"] = "/var/databasev2" // Assigns an INIValueConvertible
+// You can also safely use subscripting for assignment config["database", "path"] = "/var/databasev2" // Assigns an INIValueConvertible

 // You can write to a string or a file